wilsonmar/wilsonmar.github.io/_posts/2024-01-01-keyless-vault.md

    PROTIP: Many enterprise environments create a <strong>service account</strong> email which is not associated with a human being, so that emails would go to multiple people.
 Emails to an individual would be ignored when that person is on vacation, etc.

    PROTIP: Because it's difficult to change later, mature enterprises plan out (in a spreadsheet) what account emails are used, along with what roles (with associated permissions) they have to specific <strong>locations</strong> (paths to secrets).
 For example, a different administrator would be responsible for secrets in the <strong>production</strong> environment than in pre-production (development, test, demo, training) environments.
-A different administrator is typically responsible for secrets in each soverign geographical area (US, India, Germany, etc.).
+A different administrator is typically responsible for secrets in each sovereign geographical area (US, India, Germany, etc.).

+   Each Authentication Method object is associated with an Access Role that grants permission (including Create, Read, Update, Delete, List, and Deny) to this identity on Secrets, Targets, Roles, and Authentication Method objects stored inside the Akeyless SaaS solution.

    PROTIP: My company has created examples, automation, and expert consultation to quickly establish all credentials, then train everyone.
 Contact me for details.